Chapter 17 (Legion)

-"Chapter 17" is the ninth episode of the second season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 17th overall episode of the series and was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Hawley.
+"Chapter 17" is the ninth episode of the second season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Hawley.
 It originally aired on FX on May 29, 2018.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he joins the government agency Division 3 to prevent his nemesis, fellow psychic mutant Amahl Farouk, from finding his original body.
 In the episode, Melanie's background during the season is revealed, including how Farouk influenced her decisions.

 According to Nielsen Media Research, the episode was seen by an estimated 0.362 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, who praised the performances, although it also received criticism for its pacing, narrative and its exploration on certain themes.

 Plot

-Thirteen days prior to the events of the previous episode, Melanie (Jean Smart) uses drugs to cope with losing Oliver (Jemaine Clement) again.
+Thirteen days prior to the events of the previous episode, Melanie uses drugs to cope with losing Oliver again.
 Oliver appears in her mind, showing their life when they were younger in an attempt to make her forget about her feelings whenever he left.

-Farouk (Navid Negahban) starts manipulating Melanie's perception of reality, making her reveal any important plan from David (Dan Stevens).
-David, meanwhile, communicates with Cary (Bill Irwin) and Kerry (Amber Midthunder) in retrieving an important weapon from Division 3 and leaving it in a Chinese restaurant parking lot.
-Back in Division 3, David asks Clark (Hamish Linklater) for help in retrieving "the clock", only to be knocked unconscious by Melanie, on Farouk's orders.
+Farouk starts manipulating Melanie's perception of reality, making her reveal any important plan from David.
+David, meanwhile, communicates with Cary and Kerry in retrieving an important weapon from Division 3 and leaving it in a Chinese restaurant parking lot.
+Back in Division 3, David asks Clark for help in retrieving "the clock", only to be knocked unconscious by Melanie, on Farouk's orders.

-Lenny (Aubrey Plaza), now free from Division 3, returns to her old house where she starts using drugs again with her old friends.
-However, she is still haunted by Amy (Katie Aselton), who manifests in her consciousness and reprimands her for wasting her body just on drugs.
+Lenny, now free from Division 3, returns to her old house where she starts using drugs again with her old friends.
+However, she is still haunted by Amy, who manifests in her consciousness and reprimands her for wasting her body just on drugs.
 Motivated by Amy and the vision she experienced earlier, Lenny leaves her house to help David.
 She arrives at the parking lot and enters the car, which vanishes in front of Cary and Kerry.
 The car transports her to the desert before bursting in flames.
 Lenny retrieves the weapon and starts walking.
 With a GPS tracking unit installed in the weapon, Cary and Kerry also set out for the desert.